iPhone Buying Guide (2026): Which Model & Storage to Get

 What deals are available?

 This is a really difficult question to answer because there are so many variables and deals change constantly.
 It can depend on your cell phone company, what they offer at the time, what cell phone plan you are on, and what phone you might be trading in.
-In general, the best thing to do is to buy a new iPhone within the first couple weeks of it being available for sale.
+In general, the best thing to do is to buy a new iPhone within the first couple of weeks of it being available for sale.
 Some carriers give you huge discounts for trading in your old iPhone.
 Many deals are as good as giving you the new iPhone for free if you are trading in a recent model.
 Be sure to compare what your carrier offers vs. what trading in to Apple directly offers.
 Apple does offer carrier deals through their Apple Store app, but I've seen times where the carrier has some specials they only offer directly.

 What about accessories?